jbandow28/Stats-Thesis/README.md

 * Organize code into scratch work/final code
 * Balance positives/negatives better
 * Look into improving modeling (nonparametrics?)
-* Start to creat outline for paper
+* Start to create outline for paper

 Deliverables for 3/19:
 * Add ROC curves to analysis